MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 ## Azure portal

 The [Azure portal](https://portal.azure.com) is Azure's fully customizable, browser-based user interface through which you can provision and manage resources with all Azure services.
-To access the portal, you must first sign in using a Microsoft Account and then create a free Azure account with a subscription.
-(Once signed in, you can select the **?** icon and select **Launch guided tour** for a simple walkthrough of the main portal features.)
+To access the portal, you must first sign in using a Microsoft Account, and then create a free Azure account with a subscription.

 **Pros**: The user interface makes it easy to explore services and all their various configuration options.
 Setting configuration values is secure because no information is stored on the local workstation.

-**Cons**: Working with the portal is a manual process and cannot be easily automated.
+**Cons**: Working with the portal is a manual process and can't be easily automated.
 To remember what you did to change a configuration, for example, you generally record your steps in a separate document.

 ## Azure CLI